gantgarrett/100-days-of-code/log.md

 **Today's Progress:** I was curious about Disney World's ticket price increase over the years (just to graph something...).
 The graph showed an exponential increase.
 I want to add another line showing the cost of living compared to the ticket prices increasing.
 It should show interesting results.
 I also want to make more diverse graphs.
 I need more interesting data to collect!

 **Thoughts:** I plan on adding the second line to the graph tomorrow morning.
 Correlation between cost of living and ticket increase?
 I think so!
 Right now I'm beat because I just drove with Kameron to LAX to pick up his parents from the airport.
 I finished that graph on his laptop on the car ride down though.
 It was fun!

+### Day 18: July 16th, 2018

+**Today's Progress:** Woke up at 5:30am and started coding at 6:00am.
+I gathered more data for my graph.
+I graphed minimum wage and 2017 inflation prices on the cost of tickets from 1971 to 2017.
+I don't know it was just an idea in my head.
+Now it has been graphed and it's visually easy to look at.
+The ticket prices have gone up so exponentially compared to minimum wage, it's very interesting to look at.
+That means Disney World is doing well to keep prices rising each year.
+Intriguing data indeed.

+**Thoughts:** This is fun and all but not technically challenging.
+It is fun to collect data and graph it using Python but I'm wanting to build some tools now.
+Practical applications.
+Trying to figure that one out though.